erevis/426Final/README.md

 - Noah (nwillen@live.unc.edu)

 ## Installation
-To set up a development environment, clone this repo and use 'node app.js' to start to app at *localhost:2000*.
+To set up a development environment, clone this repo and use 'node app.js' to start the app at *localhost:2000*.

 ## Project Details
 This game was created using Socket.IO, Node.js and Express.js.
 The database used for storing login information was created using MongoDB.